 3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
-This initiative will aim for implementation throughout the system.
+BVES's entire service area is in Tier 2 and Tier 3 high risk wildfire service areas.
+Therefore, the situational awareness and forecasting initiatives are all located in Tier 2 and 3.